rwightman/gen-efficientnet-pytorch/README.md

 ### Exporting

+Scripts are included to
-Scripts to export models to ONNX and then to Caffe2 are included, along with a Caffe2 script to verify.
+* export models to ONNX (`onnx_export.py`)
+* optimized ONNX graph (`onnx_optimize.py` or `onnx_validate.py` w/ `--onnx-output-opt` arg)
+* validate with ONNX runtime  (`onnx_validate.py`)
+* convert ONNX model to Caffe2 (`onnx_to_caffe.py`)
+* validate in Caffe2 (`caffe2_validate.py`)
+* benchmark in Caffe2 w/ FLOPs, parameters output (`caffe2_benchmark.py`)

 As an example, to export the MobileNet-V3 pretrained model and then run an Imagenet validation:
 ```
-python onnx_export.py --model tf_mobilenetv3_large_100 ./mobilenetv3_100.onnx
+python onnx_export.py --model mobilenetv3_large_100 ./mobilenetv3_100.onnx
-python onnx_optimize.py ./mobilenetv3_100.onnx --output ./mobilenetv3_100-opt.onnx
+python onnx_validate.py /imagenet/validation/ --onnx-input ./mobilenetv3_100.onnx
-python onnx_to_caffe.py ./mobilenetv3_100-opt.onnx --c2-prefix mobilenetv3
-python caffe2_validate.py /imagenet/validation/ --c2-init ./mobilenetv3.init.pb --c2-predict ./mobilenetv3.predict.pb --interpolation bicubic
 ```

+These scripts were tested to be working as of PyTorch 1.6 and ONNX 1.7 w/ ONNX runtime 1.4.
+Caffe2 compatible export now requires additional args mentioned in the export script (not needed in earlier versions).

+#### Export Notes
-**NOTE** the TF ported weights with the 'SAME' conv padding activated cannot be exported to ONNX unless `_EXPORTABLE` flag in `config.py` is set to True.
-Use `config.set_exportable(True)` as in the updated `onnx_export.py` example script.
+1. The TF ported weights with the 'SAME' conv padding activated cannot be exported to ONNX unless `_EXPORTABLE` flag in `config.py` is set to True.
+Use `config.set_exportable(True)` as in the `onnx_export.py` script.
+2. TF ported models with 'SAME' padding will have the padding fixed at export time to the resolution used for export.
+Even though dynamic padding is supported in opset >= 11, I can't get it working.
+3. ONNX optimize facility doesn't work reliably in PyTorch 1.6 / ONNX 1.7.
+Fortunately, the onnxruntime based inference is working very well now and includes on the fly optimization.
+3. ONNX / Caffe2 export/import frequently breaks with different PyTorch and ONNX version releases.
+Please check their respective issue trackers before filing issues here.